BUILDING YOUR DREAM HOME?

 |Monday thru Friday, 8 AM-5 PM||Monday thru Wednesday, 9AM-4PM|

 Call us after you own the property and have determined the need for a new electric service or service upgrade.
 Working upfront with your builder and/or electrician to determine construction details before contacting us will save you time and money by reducing DMEA design time and avoiding expensive changes.
-For a single residential service, please allow up to 4 weeks to get a new service designed and installed.
+Due to the unusually high volume of construction in our service territory, DMEA is currently estimating that new residential services may take as long as 6 to 8 weeks for design and construction.
 Jobs requiring redesign, complex projects, commercial projects and subdivisions may take longer.
 Once a job is designed and paid in full, it will be sent to DMEA Operations for installation.
 One of our crew foreman will then contact you to schedule the work.

 DMEA’s New Construction Handbook is available at www.dmea.com.
 The Handbook provides information to help our members apply for a new construction service or upgrade an existing service.